By the end of the 18th century, there was concern about the

 By the 1820s, all efforts by the English to improve relations had failed.
 Plans were often based on the wrong premises and, as Capt.
 Buchan later said, "there appears to have been always a fatality in everything that was undertaken."

-Courtesy of the Centre for Newfoundland Studies Archives, Memorial University of Newfoundland Library, St. John's, Newfoundland.
+Courtesy of Archives and Special Collections, Memorial University of Newfoundland Library, St. John's, NL.

 This is believed to be a portrait of Shanawdithit.